Summary of Valuation Approaches

 - MVIC to earnings before interest, taxes and depreciation (MVIC/EBITDA) valuation multiples ranged from 2.0 to 19.0 times.

 This range of market multiples is too variant to be useful without further analysis.
 A proper value for the company that is being assessed should be based on the performance of the subject enterprise, compared to the performance of others in the same industry.
-Industry economic conditions also vary at different times, which obviously affect convenient stores as investment opportunities.
+Industry economic conditions also vary at different times, which obviously affect wholesale distributors as investment opportunities.
 Specific factors that are unique for each store or business must be considered.
 Some of these factors include:

 - Is the warehouse real estate owned or leased